wyhitcs/team-letsencrypt/draftv1.md

 ##2.5 Variability Perspective

-In [[6](#Sven)], variability describes the ability to derive different products from a common set of artifacts.
-It is important for a good software to equip with variability to adapt to different environments, which largely satisfies the requirements of different stakeholders.
-Without doubt, Let’s Encrypt is such a software in developing.
-In the first section of report, a list of features and dependencies are given.
-A related model is built upon this.
-Additionally, the implementation and binding time of features are presented.
-Finally, the strategy to realize variabilities is posted.
+Variability describes the ability to derive different products from a common set of artifacts[[6](#Sven)].
+It is important for a good software to equip with variability to adapt to different environments, which also largely satisfies the requirements of different stakeholders.
+In spite of a BETA software, Let’s Encrypt provides plenty of variable features.
+In this section, a list of features and dependencies are given and then, a related model is built upon this.
+The strategies to implement such variabilities are also discussed.

-In [[6](#Sven)], evolution is defined as the process of dealing with change in the system development lifecycle.
-After a series changes, Let’s Encrypt is desired to be more flexible for users.
-In the second section, the evolution history of  Let’s Encrypt is given and related issues are analyzed.
+As mentioned above, Let’s Encrypt is a BETA software still in its earlier version.
+It can be seen from the github milestone that a great amount of work focuses on improving its flexibility to equip with variability.
+That is why it is interesting to address its evolution history here to see how Let’s Encrypt deals with change in the system development lifecycle.

 ###2.5.1 Variable Features

-According to [[6](#Sven)], a feature is a characteristic or end-user-visible behavior of a software system.
-Features are used in product-line engineering to specify and communicate commonalities and differences of the products between stakeholders, and to guide structure, reuse, and variation across all phases of the software life cycle.
-In this section,  a series of features for Let’s Encrypt are identified and commented.
-In addition, they are classified into four different parts.
+A feature is a characteristic or end-user-visible behavior of a software system[[6](#Sven)].
+We identified a list of variable features and classified them into four categories.

 ####2.5.1.1 Feature List